Applying for an SSL Certificate from a Third-Party Authority

 Custom

-.Specify Certificate Files
+.Specify the Certificate Files

 certificate key file